-• Distinguish between the four types of questions that may be asked about animal behavior, and formulate hypotheses of each type to explain a given behavior.

-- Explain how behavioral hypotheses are formulated, the procedures used to test them, and the types of data that can be collected. - Understand some of the mechanisms involved in the production of a behavior by an animal. - Understand the role of natural and sexual selection in the evolution of behavior. - Explain how these principles can be used to understand human behavior.
+- Distinguish between the four types of questions that may be asked about animal behavior, and formulate hypotheses of each type to explain a given behavior. - Explain how behavioral hypotheses are formulated, the procedures used to test them, and the types of data that can be collected. - Identify some of the mechanisms involved in the production of a behavior by an animal. - Describe the role of natural and sexual selection in the evolution of behavior. - Explain how these principles can be used to understand human behavior. - Evaluate scientific observations, protocols, and explanations of animal behaviors.